diogocvaz/lagu/README.md

 ## LAGU (Local Ambience Generative Unit)

-A simple generative music system.
+A generative audio/visual system modulated by local weather conditions.

 Notes are introduced at random and decay over time.
 When velocity reaches 0, a new random note is introduced.